cjxthecoder/audioHacks/README.md

 3. To see the plot for q4a (MNIST), uncomment the code between lines `71-77` and comment out the code between lines `79-85` in `q4.py`, then run `python3 q4.py`.

    To see the plot for q4b (SPAM):
-   - First, go into the `scripts` directory, comment out the code between lines `312-354` in `featurize.py`, and run `python3 featurize.py`.
+   - First, go into the `scripts` directory, comment out the code between lines `312-354` in `featurize.py`, then run `python3 featurize.py`.
    - Once the above is done, exit back into the `hw1code` directory, then comment out the code between lines `71-77` and uncomment the code between lines `79-85` in `q4.py`, if the plot for q4a was generated first.
    - Finally, run `python3 q4.py`.